 And Momos!
 The adorable dumplings that you can find all around Nepal.

 The best thing about the foods in Nepal is that they don’t really use artificial seasonings in their dishes, which is definitely healthier for consumers.

 The UNESCO World Heritage Sites in Nepal

-Nepal has one of the highest concentrations of UNESCO World Heritage Sites in the world.
-In Kathmandu alone, there are 7 UNESCO World Heritage Sites – the three durbar squares I mentioned earlier, Boudhanath Stupa, Swayambunath Temple, Pashupatinath Temple, and Changu Narayan.
+Nepal has one of the world’s highest concentrations of UNESCO World Heritage Sites.
+There are 7 UNESCO World Heritage Sites in Kathmandu alone – the three Durbar squares I mentioned earlier, Boudhanath Stupa, Swayambunath Temple, Pashupatinath Temple, and Changu Narayan.

-Each and every one of these is close to each other and you can literally visit them all in one day.
+Each of these is close to the other, and you can visit them all in one day.
 But I wouldn’t recommend so, because it’s much better to take your time to absorb the history and backstories of the sites.

 Some of the sites above offer guided tours, like Pashupatinath Temple, which I highly recommend so that you understand more than just what you see.

 Do you know that Nepal has never been colonized throughout history?
 This is largely due to the great Gurkha warriors which have been protecting Nepal for centuries.

 Gurkhas, also known as Gorkhas, are soldiers native to the Indian subcontinent of Nepalese nationalities and Nepalese of Indian nationalities.
 They are closely associated with the iconic khukuri knife, which is now a symbol of courage and bravery.

 Now, many travelers and tourists purchase khukuri knives as souvenirs.
 And there are a lot of shops selling them in Thamel, Kathmandu.